×

 When we asked expats and global nomads about the quality of medical care in Germany, they replied:

 "Germany has a comprehensive healthcare system that provides a wide range of services to its citizens.
 The public healthcare system is funded by a combination of taxes and social security contributions, and is generally of a high quality.
 All German citizens and permanent residents are entitled to access the public healthcare system, and foreign residents are also eligible to use it, although they may have to pay a fee.
 Expats in Germany can use the public healthcare system, but they must first register with a local health insurance provider.
-Once registered, they can access the same services as German citizens, including preventive care, hospitalization, and specialist care," wrote one digital nomad living in Germany.
+Once registered, they can access the same services as German citizens, including preventive care, hospitalization, and specialist care," said one member in Germany.

 Get Quote